-Figure 4-9 illustrates that the proposed development overlaps with an Ecological Support Area, while the east portion of the PV1 area overlaps with CBA1 and CBA2 areas.
-The nature of the development, i.e., a solar cluster and associated infrastructure, will lead to modification of the ESA, CBA1 and CBA2 areas and consequently, the footprint area will be no longer be congruent with the biodiversity targets.
+Figure 4-9 illustrates that the proposed development overlaps with an Ecological Support Area.
+The nature of the development, i.e., a solar cluster and associated infrastructure, will lead to modification of the ESA and consequently, the footprint area will be no longer be congruent with an ESA.
+The adjacent landscape immediately to the east is classified as a CBA1 and CBA2.
+The eastern border verges on the edge of the CBA1 and CBA2 areas.
 The presence of ESA, CBA1 and CBA2 highlights the Brak River as natural areas requiring ecological integrity maintenance.